ese3500/final-project-jessi_winston/README.md

 ### 4. Conclusion

 This project taught us a lot about communication between deveices - mainly, I2C communication, which we used to send data from the accelerometer to the Atmega, and UART communication, which was used to send data in between the ESP32 and ATmega.
 These two communication protocols were probably the least utilized in the prior labs, so there was a lot of learning on the fly with respect to these concepts.
 As can be expected, we encountered challenges with regards to these aspects.
 Our primary struggles related to utlizing different serial ports to print and send data; it was nessecary to configure two different ports to have include these functionalities, and this required editing the UART library code.
-Additionally, we had to learn the structure of I2C protocals, which requires an IMU driver to communicate with I2C Driver (we used a IMU Driver found on git, more on this later).
+Additionally, we had to learn the structure of I2C protocals, which requires an IMU driver to communicate with I2C Driver (we used a I2C library and an IMU Driver found on git, more on this later).
 The I2C driver is hardware specific, and was implemented to read and write data between the accelerometer and the Atmega.

 We also ran into some challenges regarding the servo motors.
 Initially, we anticipated using a servo motor driver, however, because we recieved the driver later than expected, we decided to use seperate power supplies for the motors.
 Additionally, since we were driving four motors, we needed to the utilize two timers, since each timer has two output compare registers - OCRnA and OCRnB.
 Taken together, these solutions allowed us to drive 4 motors to control the arm.